 Why not skip the overcrowded, compact hotels and rent an entire house with a group of friends or family members?
-Not only is it an opportunity to spend time with those who are near and dear to you, but you will also save a ton of money with the in-home amenities while entertaining one another for free.
+Not only is it an opportunity to spend time with those near and dear to you, but you will also save a ton of money with in-home amenities while entertaining one another for free.

 To learn more, see “7 Tips to Save Hundreds on Vacation Home Rentals.”